• Home

 You want to layer two types of compost in your backyard bin: “browns” or dry stuff (aka newspapers, leaves, twigs) and “greens” or wet stuff (aka kitchen compost, grass clippings).
 There’s a helpful guide here from NPR since I’m not at all an expert.

 You want to have about double the amount of browns as you do greens- think of it as the dry stuff helping mop up the wet stuff.
-The idea is that everything in your compost bin will decompose if you’re tending it (basically, mix it up every so often) and it turns into this dirt-smelling pile that you can use as nutrient-rich dirt!
+The idea is that everything in your compost bin will decompose if you’re tending it (basically, mix it up every so often) and it turns into this amazing dirt pile that you can use as nutrient-rich soil for your plants!

-We put hay/grass/leaves in the bottom and keep the top covered with hay, too.
+We put hay/grass/leaves in the bottom.
 When we empty our kitchen compost into the larger bins, we mix it a bit with a shovel.

 Again, composting is something I thought wasn’t that important, but it has made a big difference for us.
 It’s easy to get the hang of, and once you start composting, it feels weird to ever throw away vegetable peelings again!